OHI-Science/ohiprep/globalprep/fao_cw_trends/v201x/README.md

-FAO-CW-Trends_v2011
+FAO-CW-Trends/v2013
 =====================

 Data are in a new format since 2013a.
-Available from http://faostat3.fao.org/faostat-gateway/go/to/download/R/*/E
+Available from http://faostat3.fao.org/download/R/RF/E.  Click on the down arrow next to "Inputs" to access "Fertilizers" and "Pesticides (Use)" domains.
+For Fertilizers domain, select the following: Countries (select all), Items (select all), Years (select all), Elements (select "Consumption").
+Download as CSV.
+For Pesticides (Use) domain, select all for Countries, Items, and Years, and select "Use" for Elements.

 Files produced
 ==============

-*
+Click on the "CSV" icon at the bottom of the screen to download the selected data as a CSV file.
+Rename as appropriate.

 Description
 ===========
 ACCESS:

 PREPROCESSING NOTE:

 .xls data files downloaded from http://faostat3.fao.org/faostat-gateway/go/to/download/R/*/E are huge; they crash .xls unless opened from within Excel.
 Save as .csv files as soon as possible.

 R scripts involved
 ==================